Elías Piña Province

+Elías Piña ([eˈli.as ˈpiɲa]) is one of the 32 provinces of the Dominican Republic, located in the westernmost part of the country, along the border with Haiti.
+It is divided into 6 municipalities and its capital city is Comendador.
+The Cordillera Central ("Central mountain chain") is found in the northern part of the province, and the Sierra de Neiba runs across the southern half.
+Between those two mountain ranges, there are several valleys formed by the Artibonite River and its tributaries.

 It was created on 1942 with the name San Rafael.
 In 1965, its name was changed to Estrelleta and, finally, in 1972 it got its current name.
 It was a municipio of the San Juan province before being elevated to the category of province.

 Location

-The Elías Piña province has the Dajabón and Santiago Rodríguez provinces to the north, the San Juan province to the east, the Independencia province to the south and the Republic of Haiti to the west.
+Elías Piña is a landlocked province in the central mountainous region of Hispaniola.
+The province is bordered by the Dajabón and Santiago Rodríguez provinces to the north, the San Juan province to the east, the Independencia province to the south and the Republic of Haiti to the west.